$\ell^2$ Betti numbers and coherence of random groups: Minimum conditions and -homology

-one may always assume that a minimum condition is the standard minimum condition when deducing group-theoretic properties. \end{rmk} The key usage of the minimum condition in this article will be the following theorem. \begin{theorem} Suppose $(r_1,\ldots, r_m)$ satisfies a minimum condition.
-If the group satisfies the Atiyah conjecture, and the given presentation complex is aspherical, then $b^{(2)}_2(G)=0$. \end{theorem}
+one may always assume that the minimum condition is the standard minimum condition when deducing group-theoretic properties.
+Moreover, the homomorphism induced by $\phi$ on the first group agrees with that defined by $\phi'$ on the second one. \end{rmk}

+The key usage of the minimum condition in this article will be the following theorem.

+\begin{theorem} Suppose that $((r_1,\ldots, r_m),\phi)$ satisfies the minimum condition.
+Suppose that is torsion free, satisfies the Atiyah conjecture, and that the images of the generators $\ttx_i$ in $G$ are all non-trivial.
+Then $b_2^{(2)}(G)=0$

+If additionally $n=m+1$, and $((r_1,\ldots, r_m),\phi)$ satisfies the maximum condition, then the epimorphism $G \to \Z$ induced by $\phi$ is \emph{algebraically fibred}, that is, its kernel is finitely generated. \end{theorem}